Mind machine: History

 The first scientific observations were made by William Charles Wells in the 1790s who described different effects of binocular vision.
 His results were later transferred to be applied in binaural beats.
 Visual experiments with flickering lights were conducted in the 1940s by William Grey Walter who used stroboscopic light flashes to measure their effects on brain activity, assessed with EEG.
 He reported effect not just on visual areas but on the whole cortex.

-During the '60s and '70s the interest in different methods to induce altered states without the use of drugs were rising.
-Some of the induced states by rhythmic light and sound combinations were even described as psychedelic-like, while these claims lack adequate measurements for their similarity.
-In this line, numerous nightclubs began using strobes to maximize the effects of the music for dancing.

 The development of alpha EEG feedback (see neurofeedback) is an important starting point for biofeedback and its explicit use for entering altered states of consciousness.
-In these decades, Jack Schwarz built one of the first mind machines using rhythmic sounds and variable frequency lights in goggles to produce certain mental states.
 Enterprises started to produce different types of mind machines and some scientists followed the line of research to explore if and how these devices elicit effects on brain processes.

 In the late 1980s and early 1990s Farley initiated an investigation concerning medical claims made by some manufacturers and sellers.
 The FDA concluded that Light and Sound Machines were not medical devices and did not warrant regulation.
 Sellers and manufacturers were given guidelines for how they could advertise these devices, and were required to include a disclaimer and cautionary document with each machine.